 Making Things and Drawing Boundaries (2017) is a creative + critical take on “making” in the humanities.
 The volume communicates alternatives to the popular “maker” brand and movement, and I edited it with the labor and boundaries of making in mind.
 Its 38 chapters exhibit how humanities projects are patchworks of memory and practice, starting not from scratch but in the middle, with partial and situated knowledge.
 From there, the book demonstrates how we can take responsibility for the motivations and effects of humanities scholarship as we seek to change or expand it.

-Below’s a link to the open access version of Making Things and Drawing Boundaries, together with an official description of the volume, its table of contents, and author names and abstracts for each of the 38 chapters.
+Below’s a link to the open access version of Making Things and Drawing Boundaries, together with an official description of the volume, its table of contents, and author names, abstracts, and links for each of the 38 chapters.
 The book is available in paperback, library cloth, and ebook formats, too.

 Making Things and Drawing Boundaries

 Published with the University of Minnesota Press in 2017 | Debates in the Digital Humanities series (Gold and Klein, eds.) | 38 chapters | 360 pages | open access

 Foregrounding the interdisciplinary character of experimental methods and hands-on research, this collection asks what it means to “make” things in the humanities.
 Comprising almost forty chapters from ninety practitioners across twenty disciplines, Making Things and Drawing Boundaries speaks directly and extensively to how humanities research engages a growing interest in “maker” culture, however “making” may be defined.

 Table of Contents